ArduPilot/ardupilot_wiki/common/source/docs/common-rssi-received-signal-strength-indication.rst

 Analog voltage type RSSI fed to a dedicated pin
 -----------------------------------------------

-If your RC receiver outputs an analog voltage range type RSSI, you can feed this to your flightcontroller's analog RSSI input pin.
+If your RC receiver outputs an analog voltage range type RSSI, you can feed this to your autopilot's analog RSSI input pin.
 Typical voltage range is 0 - 3,3V or 0 - 5V.
 See your RC system's manual for detail or check using a multimeter.

 .. note::
-    Mind that though most flightcontrollers' input pins theoretically are 5V tolerant, most ADCs will only measure up to 3,3 - 3,6 V unless equipped with voltage dividers to scale down higher input voltages.
-Check your RC receiver's RSSI voltage as well as your flightcontroller's specifications to ensure compatibility.
+    Mind that though most autopilots' input pins theoretically are 5V tolerant, most ADCs will only measure up to 3,3 - 3,6 V unless equipped with voltage dividers to scale down higher input voltages.
+Check your RC receiver's RSSI voltage as well as your autopilot's specifications to ensure compatibility.

-If there is an existing RC receiver connection to your flightcontroller that includes supply voltage and ground, only one additional signal wire is required.
-The example below shows how to connect a receiver's analog voltage type RSSI to a pixhawk flightcontroller's sBus output pin:
+If there is an existing RC receiver connection to your autopilot that includes supply voltage and ground, only one additional signal wire is required.
+The example below shows how to connect a receiver's analog voltage type RSSI to a pixhawk autopilot's sBus output pin:

 .. image:: ../../../images/volt_type_rssi.jpg
     :target: ../_images/volt_type_rssi.jpg